sylvainschmitt/trollExp/README.md

-trollExp - Run a TROLL experiment with soil
+trollExp - Run a TROLL experiment with biodiversity
 ================
 Sylvain Schmitt
 May 16, 2023